Zubenna/private-events/README.md

 - While in the project root, start rails server with the command rails server.
 - In your browser, type http://localhost:3000/welcome to access the app.
 - You can now sign up, Log in, create events and navigate the app to test all features.
+- Example; Log in with username Boby or Lucky.

 ## Built With
 - Ruby, Ruby on Rails